 This course depends on your contribution to discussion & your participation in classroom activities.
 As a result, attendance is expected on the face-to-face meeting days.
-Students are expected to attend class & pay attention, take exams & submit assignments on the day is your responsibility to find out about any upcoming assignments, notes, etc. Attendance will be taken for each class period.
+Students are expected to attend class & pay attention, take exams & submit assignments on the day they are due.
+If you miss class it is your responsibility to find out about any upcoming assignments, notes, etc. Attendance will be taken for each class period.
 Unannounced in-class assignments & quizzes may be given at any time, & there is no "make-up" for these activities.
-At the end of attendance record will help to student must clear all excused absences ahead of time with the
+At the end of the semester, especially if your grade is on the "borderline", your attendance record will help to determine your final grade.
+The student must clear all excused absences ahead of time with the instructor.
+If a student fails to meet this attendance policy, all late submissions will receive a grade of zero on the exam, quiz, paper or assignment.